 The castle was abandoned and dismantled in 1871, including its furnishings and even its beams auctioned to help pay huge debt.

-Getting to Yumori Nature Park and Tsukechi Gorge requires to rent a car or to go by taxi as it is located a few kilometers away from the Naegi Castle Ruins.
+Getting to Yumori Valley and Tsukechi Gorge requires you to rent a car or to go by taxi as it is located a few kilometers away from the Naegi Castle Ruins.
 Yet these are remote sites, all nature stays untouched and there is a walking path to admire the nature itself.
-Yumori Park consists of five waterfalls, especially a walking to Ryujin Waterfall gives us a pleasant walk while observing the beauty of waterfalls.
+Yumori Valley consists of five waterfalls, especially a walking to Ryujin Waterfall gives us a pleasant walk while observing the beauty of waterfalls.

 Fudo Park is well arranged in terms of paths and the environments, yet a few minute walk provides us many waterfall views with natural surprises.
 Do not miss the Tsukechi Gorge as it is one of the highilights in this park, with its tranquil and rapid currents and sounds, which would take you deep into the nature.